ayushrath63/UCLA_CS32/Notes/09-StacksAndQueues.md

 Private Data: a queue

 Steps:
-- Push starting point onto stacks
+- Push starting point onto stack
 - Mark starting point as discovered
 - if stack is empty, there is no solution
 - Pop the top of stack